– Max McKeown, author and innovation consultant

-In October, we ran a regional event to the Village Hotel in Asheville, North Carolina.
+In October of 2020, we ran a regional event to the Village Hotel in Asheville, North Carolina.
 Located on the impressive Biltmore Estate, the hotel was chosen for a number of reasons beyond its charming and unique setting and upscale amenities.
 To begin with, the city of Asheville was conveniently just a four-hour drive for most of the participants, who were based in Nashville, Tennessee, making it an ideal “drive-to” getaway destination.
 In addition, the hotel grounds are set amidst the open air of the sprawling Biltmore Estate, with miles of walking and biking paths and the nearby Antler Hill Village within short walking-distance.

 Finally, the Village Hotel demonstrated proactive health and safety precautions, which included protocols such as mask-wearing inside the hotel’s public spaces (the hotel also gave out free masks to those guests who did not have them) and socially distanced tables in the dining areas.
 Other adjustments designed to promote safety and comfort included the absence of certain “close-quarters” amenities like shuttle services and valet and minimal contact with hotel staff such as bellmen and housekeeping (though the latter was available upon request).
 These modifications helped to minimize risk without taking away from the general hotel experience.